Kranf99/kibella/README.md

 The design tool (to create new dashboard or to edit/customize existing dashboards) is running 100% in the Browser so that there can be an unlimited number of dashboard designers.

 The Front-End is coded with Angular.js & Webpack + Grunt.
-The Back-End is running on a simple Apache Server and a SQL (e.g. SQLite or SQLServer) database.
+The Back-End is running on a simple Apache Server and a SQL (e.g. SQLite, Oracle or SQLServer) database.

 Kibella should run in any setup composed of the "Apache Web Server" and PHP.
 Typical examples of such setup includes: